Discover the Zoo's Rides and Attractions!

-Sea Lion Presentations - (closed for the season)
+Sea Lion Presentations (closed until March)

 The Sea Lion presentation features California sea lions in an exciting and educational program at the Noble Aquatic Center Performance Arena.
 These high-energy presentations demonstrate the natural strength and intelligence of these amazing animals.
 (Please note: Strollers are not allowed inside Sea Lion presentation.)

 Cost: $2 per person; Free for ages 2 and under

 Regular Schedule: 11 a.m. and 1 p.m., Mid-March through November 1, 2015.

 New!
 Splash Pass - Enjoy both daily Sea Lion Presentations and one visit to Stingray Bay for $4 per person (Wednesday through Sunday).

 Experience and touch these majestic stingrays as they fly through a 16,000 gallon saltwater pool.
 The exhibit includes 25 cownose stingrays, a bat ray and eight white-spotted bamboo sharks.
 Stingray Bay is located east of the Canopy Food Court on your way to the upper level of Aquaticus.

 Hours for Stingray Bay are 10 a.m. - 4 p.m., daily, and are subject to change without notice due to weather conditions, temperatures below 55 degrees or routine animal care.